djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+23 Mar 2013 | Drinking espresso, making site tweaks, listening to the sounds of bass thumping.

 23 Mar 2013 | Pre-sunrise yerba mate in the kitchen.

 22 Mar 2013 | "If successful it would question the need for a money-printing central authority and become a universal currency." - Dr Alvaro Feito [explains Bitcoin](http://alvarofeito.com/articles/the-big-book-of-bitcoin)